Unlocking Access: Popular Passwordless Authentication Methods

 FIDO2 is an open authentication standard hosted by the FIDO Alliance that enables passwordless, phishing-resistant authentication.
 It's comprised of the Web Authentication (WebAuthn) specification from W3C and the Client to Authenticator Protocol (CTAP2).

-- How it works: Users register a FIDO2-compliant authenticator (like a hardware security key, or a built-in authenticator like Windows Hello or Apple's Touch/Face ID) with an online service.
+- How it works: Users register a FIDO2-compliant authenticator with an online service.
 For login, the service sends a challenge, which the authenticator signs using a private key stored securely on the authenticator.
-The public key is stored by the service.

 - Examples: YubiKeys, Google Titan Security Keys, biometric authenticators on modern operating systems.